 UHON 111 is one of the Honors Program's signature classes.
 Taken during the second semester of the first-year, students spend half of the semester playing a strategic academic game.
 This illustrates our pledge to deliver unique, active-learning curriculum.

+The Honors curriculum is designed to work with every major and has multiple paths to completion without adding time to graduation.
 Honors courses are specifically designed for our students, but they also meet the same academic requirements as equivalent general education courses.
-However, not every course in the Honors core is an Honors course; in fact, you'll only enroll in one Honors class each semester.
+However, not every course in the Honors core is an Honors course; in fact, you might only enroll in one Honors class each semester.

 The Honors core is made up of Honors classes and general academic requirements.
 General requirements are courses available to the general student body, while Honors classes are reserved solely for Honors students.